libp2p/specs/tls/autotls-client.md

 2. Node notifies the ACME server about challenge completion so that the ACME server can lookup the DNS resource records that the AutoTLS broker has set.
 The notification is done in the form of a POST request to `chalUrl` with an empty HTTP body (`{}`).
 	1. Node sends an empty signed JSON payload (`{}`) to the ACME server using the `kid` obtained from the initial ACME registration and gets the response from the server (`completedResponse`).
-	2. Node extracts `url` field from `completedResponse`'s JSON body ting it, again with `kid` signing.
+	2. Node extracts `url` field from `completedResponse`'s JSON body.
 The extracted URL is named `checkUrl` in this document.
 3. The node polls the ACME server by sending a GET HTTP request to `checkUrl` with an empty body, and sign using the `kid` of the registered account.
 The node MUST poll the ACME server until it receives a response with `status: valid` or `status: invalid` field, meaning that the challenge checking was successful or not, respectively.